Anne-Lise Agossa (b.1997) is an Abidjan and London based designer whose practice spans architecture and design.

 info@anneliseag.com sales@anneliseag.com

-Her work has been shortlisted for the Dezeen Awards 2024, exhibited as part of the London Design Festival 2025 - Brompton Design District, awarded the highly competitive Arts Council England Develop Your Creative Practice grant, and has been invited to participate in international residencies.
+Her work has been shortlisted for the Dezeen Awards 2024, exhibited at the Sharjah Architecture Triennale (2023), the London Design Festival - Brompton Design District (2025), and at Le19m in Paris (2025).
+She is a recipient of the Arts Council England Develop Your Creative Practice grant (2024), and her work has been presented internationally across architectural and design contexts.

 2020-2022.
 ARB/RIBA Part II, (M.Arch) Architectural Association